yxbh/SimpleChat/README.md

 > bundle exec rake db:migrate RAILS_ENV=test
 > rails s
 ```
-Goto localhost:3000 on your browser.
+Go to localhost:3000 on your browser.
 ###Run in development mode.
 In your terminal:
 ```